OP-TEE/optee_os/documentation/build_system.md

 ## Compiler flags

 Default compiler flags are defined in `mk/compile.mk`.
-Platform-specific flags are defined in `core/arch/arm32/plat-vexpress/conf.mk`
+Note that platform-specific flags must not appear in this file which is common to all platforms.

 To add flags for a given source file, you may use the following variables in `sub.mk`: